tigerabrodi/system-design-algo-notes/README.md

 How much data can be transferred from one point to another in a given amount of time e.g. how many requests can be processed per second.

 This is measured in bits per second.
 1 Gbps link can transfer 1 billion bits per second.

+# Availability

+Availability: How much time is the system operational?

+If you purchased a membership on a platform, you expect it to be available 24/7.
+If it's not, you're not getting your money's worth, and the business itself is losing money.

+## High Availability

+Some systems require stronger availability guarantees.
+For example, a hospital's database.
+If the database goes down, the hospital can't access patient records.
+This can be life-threatening.
+Another example is a plane's control system.
+If the control system goes down, the plane can crash.

+## Nines

+Availability is often measured in nines.
+For example, 99.9% availability means that the system is operational 99.9% of the time.
+This means that the system can be down for 8.76 hours per year.

+This is called, two nones, three nines, four nines, five nines, etc. Those translate into downtime per year, month, week and per day.

+## SLA

+Service Level Agreement.
+It's a contract between a service provider and a customer.
+It defines the level of service that the customer should expect.
+SLAs often include availability guarantees.
+SLAs are made of multiple SLOs.

+## SLO

+SLO and SLA are often used interchangeably, however, they are different.
+SLO stands for Service Level Objective.
+It's a target value for a service level.
+It's a part of the SLA.

+## How to achieve high availability?

+One important thing is not having a single point of failure.
+If a single component goes down, the entire system goes down.
+For example, if a single server goes down, the entire system goes down.
+This is a single point of failure.

+To counter this, redundancy is used.
+Redundancy means having multiple components that can do the same thing.
+For example, having multiple servers that can serve the same data.
+Though in this case we'd need a load balancer to distribute the load between the servers.

+But wait, now the load balancer is a single point of failure?
+Yes, it is.
+So, we need to have multiple load balancers.

+This type of redundancy is called passive redundancy.
+It's called passive because the redundant components are not doing anything.
+They're just sitting there, waiting for the main component to fail.

+Active redundancy is when the redundant components are doing something.
+For example, having multiple servers that can serve the same data and are all serving the data at the same time.